wfarah/pydada/README.md

 # pydada

-Python module to multiplex dada files and perform coherent dedisperion
+Python module for multiplexing dada files and performing coherent dedisperion along with other functionalities